-As our feeds are filled with the ‘latest happenings’ around the world, we often tend to overlook a crucial element to society’s existence – localisation.
+As our feeds are filled with the ‘latest happenings’ worldwide, we often overlook a crucial element to society’s existence – localisation.

-Human race is made up of societies and societies, whether we like it or not mirrors the principle of Newton’s third law – ‘For every action, there is an equal and opposite reaction’.
+The human race is made up of societies and societies, whether we like it or not, mirrors Newton’s third law principle – ‘For every action, there is an equal and opposite reaction.’

 Economics dictate countries and the way it grows.
 But, who dictates the economics?

 The societies made up of people make these choices based on their ever-changing surroundings.
-The beliefs, however firm are tested each day, and to maintain an equilibrium, one must constantly tug-it-out in a field of action-reactions.
+However, the beliefs are tested each day, and to maintain an equilibrium, one must continuously tug-it-out in a field of action-reactions.

 Now, on the back of Brexit and Donald Trump’s victory, all I can think of is, people who vote may not voice out their opinion publicly.
 Maybe, they have had enough of globalisation.

-This is a choice, majority of them made to back ‘localisation’.
+This is a choice, the majority of them made to back ‘localisation.’
 And, in a democratic process, a simple majority is enough to win!

 Whether this is an action or a reaction – it doesn’t matter.

 Life goes on….
 C’est la vie….
 We have lived before… we are living right now… and we continue to live in the future.
-We will continue to find ways and that is the core of human’s existence.
+We will continue to find ways, and that is the core of human existence.